MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 * yellow = "default value" kind of test
 * red = "verify write" kind of test
 * cyan = NextRegister number for the previously reported "bad values"
-* any colours without numbers = the ROM char gfx got unmapped due to MMU1 read failure.
+* empty/garbage colours boxes = the ROM char gfx got unmapped due to MMU1 read failure.

-For clip-window test there may be printed multiple wrong values for single NextReg (one to four for "defaults", and one to four for "verify", but there's no indentification which value was printed - except when all four are printed :) ), other test should always produce value+NextReg pairs (sorry for NextReg being second, but it made the code a bit shorter).
+For clip-window test there may be printed multiple wrong values for single NextReg (one to four for "defaults", and one to four for "verify", but there's no identification which value was printed - except when all four are printed :) ), other test should always produce value+NextReg pairs (sorry for NextReg being second, but it made the code a bit shorter).
 This info may still require full code review of test to fully understand why